 Exacerbated Stress Due to Thyroid Symptoms

-Another thing to consider is that thyroid symptoms can exacerbate stress.
-Many of the common symptoms of thyroid disease, such as hair loss and weight gain, can exacerbate the self-esteem, low energy, and sexual performance issues, often seen with low libido.
+Another thing to consider when digging for potential root causes of low libido, is that thyroid symptoms can exacerbate stress.
+Many of the common symptoms of thyroid disease, such as hair loss and weight gain, can exacerbate self-esteem, low energy, and sexual performance issues, often seen with low libido.
 Again, studies have shown a higher prevalence of sexual performance and libido issues in both men and women with thyroid disease.
+[11]

 Physical Symptoms